 DEMS provides a full American curriculum for its students.
 Much emphasis has been placed on moving away from the traditional model of teaching from a textbook and designing courses based from standards.
-The backwards model of course and unit design has brought many challenges for teachers but has shown to be more innovative in terms of moving to increased student centered classrooms focused on learner agency.
+This model of course and unit design has shown to be more innovative in terms of moving to increased student-centered classrooms focused on learner agency.
 Coupled with this have been newly adopted standards that have been carefully implemented to maximize professional learning and support.

 Our continually updated curricular areas are designed with learner outcomes as our focus, and excellent text materials are used as primary sources of information.
 Teachers have multiple supplementary resources available to help them effectively address the outcomes, including our outstanding library.

 Professional development of our teaching staff is one of our areas of emphasis at DEMS.
 Through a combination of on-campus workshops, in-service opportunities and teacher conferences such as Teachers Of Young Children, The Arabian Reading Association, NESA Fall Training Institute and Near East – South Asia Teacher's Conference, our teachers extend their knowledge and remain current in educational practice.